NathanPickard/scully-portfolio/blog/tools-of-the-trade-for-the-modern-web-developer.md

 ---
-title: "Tools of the trade for the modern Web Developer"
+title: "Tools of the Trade for the Modern Web Developer"
 date: "2018-02-11"
 description: Let's check out some tools that can make you a better developer
 ---